Where does Ohio’s electricity come from?

 Biomass generation using waste residue to generate heat and power onsite in the wood manufacturing and paper industries

-Ohio law contains an alternative energy portfolio standard that requires that 25 percent of electricity sold by Ohio’s electric distribution utilities or electric services companies must be generated from alternative energy sources by 2025.
-At least half of this energy must come from renewable energy sources, such as solar, wind, biomass and hydro with a minimum of one-half percent coming from solar resources.
-One half of the renewable energy facilities must be located in Ohio.
+Ohio law contains an alternative energy portfolio standard that requires that 12.5 percent of electricity sold by Ohio’s electric distribution utilities or electric services companies must be generated from renewable energy sources by 2027

-The new law sets annual benchmarks, or incremental percentage requirements for renewable energy, through 2025.
+The law sets annual benchmarks, or incremental percentage requirements for renewable energy, through 2027.
 Each utility and electric services company is subject to compliance payments if the annual benchmarks are not met.
-Utilities and electric services companies may purchase renewable energy credits to meet the renewable portion of the standard.
+Utilities and electric services companies may purchase renewable energy credits to meet the renewable energy standard.